harmonic-minimization/harmoni_manuscript_codes/README.md

 (c) Mina Jamshidi (minajamshidi91@gmail.com) @ Neurolgy Dept, MPI CBS, 2021 https://github.com/minajamshidi
-(c) please cite the above paper in case of using this code for your research
+(c) please cite the above paper in case of adaptation and/or using this code for your research

 -----------------------------------------------------------------------